xavibenjamin/brightlycolored.org/_posts/2018-01-17-what-is-on-my-mac-2018.md

 If you enjoy wallpapers, Kuvva is a perfect menubar app that changes your wallpaper periodically.
 You can set it to change your wallpaper daily or even every thirty minutes.
 [Rachel](https://twitter.com/missrachilli) was the one to tell me about this one.

 - [**EncryptMe**](https://encrypt.me/):
 I think it's a good idea to use a VPN if you're not on a secured network.
-Hell, it might even be a good idea to use a VPN even if you are.
+Hell, it might be a good idea to use a VPN even if you are.
 My tinfoil hat aside, EncryptMe (formerly Cloak) makes it incredibly easy to use a VPN and to give them money with the variety of pricing options.
-One of the many is bound to suit your needs.
+One of the plans is bound to suit your needs.

 What about you?
 What are some of your favorite or crucial apps?
 Send an email to [smith@ttimsmith.com](mailto:smith@ttimsmith.com) and let me know.